ryzm/chtpong/cmp/readme.txt

-This is the parent dir for composer activity
+This is the parent dir for composer activity.